Stories of WWII Navy Veterans

-Every Veterans Day I add a little bit more to the story of my Dad I never heard when he was alive.
-Like many World War II veterans they rarely talked about their war time years.
 My Dad was one of those veterans.
-The terms shell shock, war fatigue, and PTSD was just not discussed, yet emotional withdrawal, depression, and a disconnection of life is now something I can see when I look back on my childhood.
+The terms shell shock, war fatigue, and PTSD were just not discussed, yet emotional withdrawal, depression, and a disconnection of life is now something I can see when I look back on my childhood.

-I had an AMAZING phone conversation with not only a WWII veteran who wrote the book Joining the War at Sea, and served on the same ship as my Dad, BUT he was my Dad’s Gunnery officer on the USS Edison destroyer.
+I had an AMAZING phone conversation with not only a WWII veteran who wrote the book Joining the War at Sea, and served on the same ship as my Dad.
+He was my Dad’s Gunnery officer on the USS Edison destroyer.

 I would love to hear from anyone who had family serve aboard these ships and learn more about my Dad.
 Maybe your Dad or Grandfather told stories of the days escorting battleships across the Atlantic, firing against the German Nazi’s or dodging the Kamikaze planes in the Pacific.